Tune into the Lightning Experience Pro Tips blog series to learn about setting up Lightning Experience and how to avoid common gotchas along the way.

 - Enhanced—Searches more fields for each object.
 Search queries are broken into separate search terms for better results.
-Results don’t have a limit, and users can refine results.
+Results have a 2,000 count limit, and users can refine results.
 Requires setup by you.

 In Lightning Experience, there’s only one type of lookup search.
 We’ve taken the best of Salesforce Classic enhanced lookup search and brought it to users all the time, on all searchable objects.
 In Lightning Experience, lookup search acts a lot like global search.

 - As users type a search term, they see instant results that suggest matching recent items or records.